intel/nlp-training-and-inference-openvino/question-answering-bert-qat/README.md

 1) For Onnxruntime with OpenVINO-EP, use `deployment_onnx.yaml` file.
 Model format acceptable is .onnx
 2) For Huggingface API  with OpenVINO™ runtime, use `deployment_optimum.yaml`.
 Model format acceptable is pytorch or IR.xml
-3) For OpenVINO™ model server, use `deployment-ovms.yaml`.
+3) For OpenVINO™ Model Server, use `deployment-ovms.yaml`.
 Model format acceptabe is IR.xml

    ```